jarida-io/.github/Contributing.md

 ---

-Thank you for contributing to **Jarida** and helping build a fair, open, and sustainable platform 🚀
+Thank you for contributing to **Goose In a Pond** and helping build a privacy first smart home assistant.